 Bridgens died in 1891 (Meiji 24).
 His grave can still be found at the Yokohama Foreign General Cemetery (横浜外国人墓地).

 The opening of the new railroad attracted international attention.
-The New York Times even reported on the event twice, once shortly after the opening of June, and once again after the official opening on October 14 1872 (Meiji 5) when Emperor Meiji made a round-trip between Shimbashi and Yokohama stations:
+The New York Times even reported on the event twice, once shortly after the opening of June, and once again after the official opening on October 14 1872 (Meiji 5) when Emperor Meiji made a round-trip between Shimbashi and Yokohama stations2:

 The article is remarkable in that it carefully recreates the opening event, but also for its optimism and hope for the future.